MPZinke/SmartCurtain/README.md

 - Compile & Bootload program to Arduino.

 ### RASPBERRY PI
+- Requires sudo generated sshkey (and the pubkey on github) if the git repo is cloned with ssh.
 - Clone repository to Raspberry Pi.
 - Edit `~/SmartCurtain/Hub/DB/Sample.sql` as needed for your setup.
 - Edit `~/SmartCurtain/Hub/Python/Other/Global.py` to supply your locale & information.